Peter Townsend (RAF officer): Personal life

 On 17 July 1941, Townsend married (Cecil) Rosemary Pawle (1921–2004).
 They had two sons, Giles (1942–2015) and Hugo (b.
 1945).
-The family was resident in Adelaide Cottage in the 1940s.
-The younger son married Yolande, Princess of Ligne, daughter of Antoine, 13th Prince of Ligne and Alix, Princess of Ligne (née Princess Alix of Luxembourg as daughter of Charlotte, Grand Duchess of Luxembourg).
+The family lived at Adelaide Cottage during the 1940s.
+The younger son, Hugo, married Yolande, Princess of Ligne, daughter of Antoine, 13th Prince of Ligne, and Alix, Princess of Ligne (née Princess Alix of Luxembourg, daughter of Charlotte, Grand Duchess of Luxembourg).
 Townsend and Pawle divorced in 1952.

 After the divorce, Townsend and Princess Margaret decided to marry.
-He had met her in his role as an equerry to her father, King George VI.
-Divorcees suffered severe disapproval in the social atmosphere of the time and could not remarry in the Church of England if their former spouse was still alive.
-Their relationship was considered especially controversial because Margaret's sister, Queen Elizabeth II, was the Church's supreme governor.
+He had first met her during his service as an equerry to her father, George VI.
+Divorce carried significant social stigma at the time, and the Church of England did not permit the remarriage of divorced persons if their former spouse was still living.
+Their relationship was considered particularly sensitive because Margaret's sister, Queen Elizabeth II, was the Church's supreme governor.

-When news of the relationship appeared in the press, the government posted Townsend to a position as air attaché at the British Embassy in Brussels.
-On 31 October 1955, Princess Margaret issued a public statement formally ending the relationship:
+When news of the relationship appeared in the press, the government posted Townsend to the British Embassy in Brussels as air attaché.
+On 31 October 1955, Margaret issued a public statement formally ending the relationship:

-"I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
-But, mindful of the Church's teachings that Christian marriage is indissoluble, and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others."
+I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
+But, mindful of the Church's teachings that Christian marriage is indissoluble, and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others.

 The BBC interrupted its scheduled radio programme to broadcast the statement.

 In 1959, aged 45, Townsend married 20-year-old Marie-Luce Jamagne, a Belgian national he had met the previous year.
 They had two daughters and one son.
-Their younger daughter, Isabelle Townsend, became a commercial model for the fashion designer Ralph Lauren in the late 1980s and early 1990s.
-Isabelle Townsend and her family renovated and lived at Le Moulin de la Tuilerie in Gif-sur-Yvette, where the Duke and Duchess of Windsor had once lived.
+Their younger daughter, Isabelle, became a commercial model for the fashion designer Ralph Lauren in the late 1980s and early 1990s.
+Isabelle and her family later renovated and lived at Le Moulin de la Tuilerie in Gif-sur-Yvette, a former residence of the Duke and Duchess of Windsor.

+Townsend and Margaret remained in occasional contact by correspondence in the years that followed.
+Their final meeting took place in 1992 at Kensington Palace, where they had lunch before walking together in the palace garden.